 If you’re looking for things to do in South West Rocks, check out the South West Rocks Country Club.
 It’s home to a beautiful 18 hole golf course and tennis club complete with a restaurant as well.
 If you’re bored of the beach, this is a fun activity which is located on the edge of town.

 17. Learn to surf with a pro

 If you’re wanting to learn to surf then there’s no better place to do it than in South West Rocks.
 Former pro surfer, Trent Munro has his own Surf Academy and runs lessons for all levels and ages.

 There’s some fantastic shops in South West Rocks.
-You could easily buy a new wardrobe at Raw Spice Boutique and Rivas & Gees Boutique (they’re not cheap FYI), buy loads of homewares at Good Vibes and some awesome antique pieces at Hytha’s Jewellery and Antiques.
+You could easily buy a new wardrobe at Raw Spice Boutique, buy homewares at Good Vibes.

 19. Where to eat in South West Rocks

 While it’s obvious that South West Rocks isn’t as modern as other beach towns in New South Wales, there are a couple of decent places to eat here.
 Don’t expect posh restaurants yet, although I’m sure in time, they will start popping up.

 Seabreeze Beach Hotel is the main pub in town, serving up Aussie pub classics.
 Trial Bay Kiosk is home to the best views, and the only place which is a hop skip and a jump from the Trial Bay Gaol campsite.